 What Do Those Numbers Mean To You?

-If you’re not one for numbers, here’s the takeaway.
-Cybercriminals are deliberately attacking small businesses because they lack the security protocols to keep them out.
-This is largely due to the financial feasibility of security their IT assets.
-Enterprise level security can be costly, and for some small businesses, it just isn’t something they can afford.
-Cybercriminals are also attacking small businesses because these business owners don’t feel that they’re worth attacking.
+If you’re not one for numbers, here’s the takeaway: Cybercriminals are deliberately attacking small businesses because they lack the security protocols to keep them out.
+This is largely due to the financial feasibility of securing their IT assets.
+Enterprise level security can be costly, and for some small businesses, not something they can afford.
+Cybercriminals are also attacking small businesses because business owners don’t feel that they’re worth attacking.
 In fact, the majority of small business owners don’t feel that they are at threat of cyber attack at all.

 This false sense of safety through size can have a major impact on your business, however.
 It’s estimated that small businesses across the United States lose nearly $75 billion to cybercrime every year and that 20 percent of small businesses never recover from a data breach.

-Ultimately, small businesses can’t afford to skimp out on cybersecurity.
+Ultimately, small businesses can’t afford to cut corners on cyber security.
 As cyber attacks grow increasingly more complex and frequent, most small businesses aren’t doing enough on their own to stay safe.
 This is where managed IT and security Services like those offered by Tech Rockstars in Monrovia come into play.
 We’ve specialized in cyber security so that you don’t have to.
-The small investment you make into a security service like the one we offer pales in comparison to the immense financial damage you could find yourself in should you fail to adequately protect your business.
+A small investment in security services such as those we offer pales in comparison to the immense financial damage you could suffer should you fail to adequately protect your business data.

-While the cost of cybercrime can be immense, keeping your business is easier than it sounds.
-By practicing good IT principles, and working with a cybersecurity service, you can protect your business from any number of threats.
+While the cost of cybercrime can be immense, protecting your business is easier than it sounds.
+By practicing good IT principles, and working with a cyber security partner, you can protect your business from any number of threats.
 It starts with familiarizing yourself with what kind of threats you’re facing, and then it moves on to developing security protocols that enhance your business operations.

 Types Of Cyber Attacks

-Phishing: Phishing is the most common of cybercrime, and is one most of us are familiar with.
+Phishing is the most common type of cybercrime, and is one with which most of us are familiar.
 Typically, this takes the form of an email that asks for financial information or logins to secure networks.
 These emails may look real, and may even use the names of your fellow employees or friends, but are ultimately from an outside source.
-Phishing scams are becoming increasingly more nuanced and harder to discern real from fake.
+Phishing scams are becoming increasingly more nuanced and harder to discern from real emails.

 Fortunately, your business can limit your risk of being attacked by cybercriminals by taking a few proactive measures.
 Cyber security is something that needs to be practiced at every level of your business, from hourly workers, to salaried CEOs.
 These tips can keep your business safe.